jdhruva03/jdhruva03/README.md

 - 🎓 &nbsp; Computer Science Doctoral Candidate at University of Kentucky.
 - 🎓 &nbsp; Bachelors in Computer Science and Mathematics at University of Kentucky.
-- 🌱 &nbsp; Learning more about Energy Management, Cyber-Physical Systems, Machine Learning, and Applied Mathematics.
+- 🌱 &nbsp; Learning more about Energy Management, Cyber-Physical Systems, Machine Learning, and Optimization.

 <h3> 🛠 &nbsp;Tech Stack</h3>